DallanQ/dominion/QA.md

 > Does playing a Workshop action card use up your buy in the Buy phase?

 No - you Gain a card there and then.
-(Note that many of the terms used on cards, including Gain, have specific meanings defined in the rules.)
+(Note that many of the terms used on cards, including Gain, have specific meanings defined in the rules.).

 > If you don't have any Treasure cards on your hand, do you still get to buy Kingdom cards with the coins provided by playing action cards, e.g. Market +1 coin?